This guide covers everything you need to know about starting an event planning business.

 Event Business Plan

-Once you have done your market research and have been able to identify what you will do different as a company, it’s time to design your business plan.
+Once you have done your market research and have been able to identify what you will do differently as a company, it’s time to design your business plan.

 This is where you really start to bring your ideas to life.